Eki-057/BeagleBoneGreen/Python Scripts/BME280/README.md

 The BME280 sensor supports atmospheric data acquisition and is widely used in weather stations, IoT applications, and embedded systems.

-The libraries that are needed and how to install.
+The libraries that are needed and how to install:

 sudo apt update